 Fasting the month of Ramadan, then following it with fasting six days of Shawwal is equal to fasting the whole year as the Messenger of Allah (may Allah’s prayers and peace be upon him), said: “Whoever fasts Ramadan and then follows it with six days of Shawwal, it is as if he has fasted for eternity.”
 This hadith is the best answer to what is after Ramadan.

-It is better to fast at the beginning of the month of Shawwal after the 1st day of Shawwal.
-The 1st day of Shawwal is Eidt al-Fitr, and it is forbidden to fast on that day.
+It is better to fast at the beginning of the month of Shawwal, after the 1st day of Shawwal.
+The 1st day of Shawwal is Eid al-Fitr, and it is forbidden to fast on that day.
 You can fast for six consecutive days or spread the fasts out throughout the month of Shawwal.
-Depending on the moonsighting for Eid al-Fitr, the 6 days you can fast in the month of Shawwal will be from around the 23rd of April to the 20th of May.
-Doing the fast directly after Eid could also help us to make intermittent fasting, such as fasting on Mondays and Thursdays or fasting on the three white days of the month (13th, 14th, and 15th), a personal habit.
+Depending on the moon sighting for Eid al-Fitr, the 6 days you can fast in the month of Shawwal will be roughly be from the 31st of March to the 28th of April.
+Doing the fast after Eid could also help us to make intermittent fasting, such as fasting on Mondays and Thursdays or fasting on the three white days of the month (13th, 14th, and 15th), into a personal habit.

 Fasting on the Six Days of Shawwal has numerous benefits, including: